lukazaplotnik/Image-Classification-PyTorch/README.md

 ### Installation
 No additional libraries are needed to run the code beyond the Anaconda distribution of Python.
 There should be no issues running the code using Python versions 3.x

-### Project Summary:
+### Project Summary
 The goal of this project was to build and train an image classifier that is able to recognize different species of flowers.
 We relied on the so-called transfer learning approach - using pre-trained deep convolutional neural networks (e.g. VGG, DenseNet, AlexNet imported from _Pytorch torchvision_) as fixed feature extractors and combining them with custom fully-connected classifiers for solving the given task.
-Training and testing was done on the publicly available [dataset] (http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html) with images of 102 flower categories (each class consists of between 40 and 256 images).
+Training and testing was done on the publicly available [dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html) with images of 102 flower categories (each class consists of between 40 and 256 images).

-We implemented the model training and prediction as a generic command line application so it can be used on any set of labelled images, and can be easily adapted to other image recognition tasks.
+We implemented model training and prediction steps as a generic command line application, so they can be used on any set of labelled images, and for other image recognition tasks as well.

 ### File Descriptions
 - cat_to_name.json : mappings from category labels to category names